-As I planned for the route, we decided to enter via the Shimla-Narkanda route and exit from Rohtang pass.
+As I planned for the route, we decided to enter via the Shimla-Narkanda route and exit from the Rohtang Pass.
 The journey in this region is not for comfort-seeking travelers, as it is a roller coaster ride.
-Counted as among the most dangerous roads on the planet, it challenges the imagination.
-If one ignores the rough and rugged landslide-prone terrain and soak in the pine and spruce trees, the diversifying moon land landscapes, the grand rivers of Baspa, Sutlej, Spiti, the snow-covered ranges and rugged mountains, then the nature welcomes every traveler warmly.
+Counted as among the most dangerous roads on the planet, it challenges the mind and body alike.
+If one ignores the rough and rugged landslide-prone terrain and soak in the pine and spruce trees, the diversifying moon land landscapes, the grand rivers of Baspa, Sutlej, Spiti, the snow-covered ranges and rugged mountains, then nature welcomes every traveler warmly.
 The journey is quite hectic and physically exhausting, and dangerous too but surrounding beauty keeps everyone glued.

 Day 2, June 12.
 (9.30am) Arrived at Rampur; via Jeori to Sarahan Bushahr; Night stay at Sarahan

 Day 3, June 13.
-(6.30 am) first bus from Sarahan to Jeori; Then from Jeori to Sangla valley via Wangtu, Karcham; Night stay at Sangla Village
+(6.30 am) the first bus from Sarahan to Jeori; Then from Jeori to Sangla valley via Wangtu, Karcham; Night stay at Sangla Village

-- By 4 p.m. hired a vehicle to Kalpa.
-Traveled via Karcham & Reckong Peo (6 p.m) to reach Kalpa and stay
+Day 4, June 14.
+Hired a vehicle to Chitkul via Rakchham; Lunch at Chitkul village and then back to Sangla village by 2.30 p.m; By 4 p.m. hired a vehicle to Kalpa.
+Traveled via Karcham & Reckong Peo (6 p.m) to reach Kalpa

 Day 5, June 15.
 Explored Kalpa, Chini, Roghi, Kothi, Reckong Peo; Night stay at Chini village

 Day 7, June 17.
-Explored Nako
+Explored Nako; Hiking

 Day 13, June 23.
 (7 a.m.)
 Shared taxi from Kaza to Manali via Losar, Kunzum pass, & Rohtang pass; Night stay at Manali